muse-sequencer/muse/src/share/scripts/README.txt

 The tags that may occur in the file sent to the script are:
 TIMESIG <n> <z>
-PARTLEN <len in ticks of the current Part>
+PART <start tick> <len in ticks>
 BEATLEN <len in ticks of a beat>
 QUANTLEN <len in ticks of the current quantization>
+TYPE <track type of part, can be MIDI or DRUM>
 NOTE <tick> <pitch> <len in ticks> <velocity>
 CONTROLLER <tick> <a> <b> <c>

-TIMESIG, PARTLEN, BEATLEN and QUANTLEN are there for informational purposes, to make some transformations possible. e.g. quantization, beat delay.
+TIMESIG, PART, BEATLEN, QUANTLEN and TYPE are there for informational purposes, to make some transformations possible. e.g. quantization, beat delay.

 NOTE and CONTROLLER are the ones that are read back into MusE when the filter